EN NL

 The challenge

-It should also be ensured that only the essential reporting data is requested from ships and that the number of reporting elements is kept to a minimum.
-This is as stipulated in the Convention on Facilitation of International Maritime Traffic (FAL Convention).
+It should also ensure that only essential reporting information is requested from ships and that the number of elements is kept to a minimum, as stipulated in the Convention on Facilitation of International Maritime Traffic (FAL Convention).

-During the implementation process, ships should be able to continue submitting maritime reports by means of FAL forms.
-These are standardised forms, as laid down in the Convention on Facilitation of International Maritime Traffic (FAL Convention).
-Based on Article 7 of the current MSW directive, EU Member States shall accept FAL forms for the fulfilment of reporting formalities, be it solely in electronic format since 1 June 2015.
+Pending the implementation process, ships should continue to be able to make maritime reports electronically using FAL forms.
+These are standardised forms, as specified in the Convention on the Facilitation of International Maritime Traffic (FAL Convention).
+Based on Article 7 of the MSW Directive, EU Member States must continue to accept FAL forms, albeit only in electronic form since 1 July 2015.

-The new EMSWe regulation will replace the current MSW directive after a 6-year implementation period.
-The current MSW directive will be formally withdrawn on 15 August 2025.
+The new EMSWe regulation will replace the current MSW directive after a six-year implementation process.
+The current MSW Directive will eventually be formally repealed on 15 August 2025.